Open-Source-Compliance/Sharing-creates-value/FAQ.md

 We need a Certificate of Origin.
 This does not imply relevant additional efforts; for example, every Linux kernel developer is familiar with this approach.
 Please understand that we cannot accept and make any contribution available via our sites which are not accompanied by the certificate of origin.

 ## What is the procedure to indicate the origin and to "sign" the certificate of origin?
 Sharing creates value use a very similar procedure like it is implemented for the Linux kernel development, because we think that this procedure is proven that it functions and that it is not a hurdle which hinders contributions.
-If you want to check how the Linux Kernel handles it, it is described at "Sign Off" for [Linux kernel development] https://www.kernel.org/doc/Documentation/process/submitting-patches.rst section 11) Sign your work - the Developer's Certificate of Origin
+If you want to check how the Linux Kernel handles it, it is described at "Sign Off" for [Linux kernel development] https://www.kernel.org/doc/Documentation/process/submitting-patches.rst section 11) Sign your work - the Developer's Certificate of Origin.

 Although we need a certificate of origin, contributors can request that their contributions will be made available in an “anonymous way", i.e.the contributors are not visible anymore.
 We will keep the certificate private and do not disclose it (we need this only for our records that we have a prove that the contribution was done in  a correct legal way).
 The anonymous contribution way might motivate companies to share any material listed in without being afraid that they are exposed in a matter they do not want to be.
 In order to "make use of this option" please read option "e" in the certificate of origin.
 The procedure we have the following procedure defined:

-For license hygiene we require all contributions to be licensed under Creative Commons Public Domain Dedication (CC0 1.0) https://creativecommons.org/publicdomain/zero/1.0/
+For license hygiene we require all contributions to be licensed under Creative Commons Public Domain Dedication (CC0-1.0) https://creativecommons.org/publicdomain/zero/1.0/

 Certificate of origin